Tansy beetle: Taxonomy

-The Tansy beetle was first described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae as Chrysomela graminis and was later transferred to the genus Chrysolina.
+The tansy beetle was first described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae as Chrysomela graminis and was later transferred to the genus Chrysolina.
 The genus Chrysolina currently contains 39 subgenera.
 C. graminis (with its several subspecies) is located in the subgenus Euchrysolina which contains only one other species – C. virgata; this subgenus was first established in 1950.

 Its specific name graminis is a form of the Latin noun gramen, meaning "of grass" or "grass-like".
 Chrysolina graminis sensu lato has at least three later binomial names which are considered to be synonyms: Chrysomela fulgida Fabricius, 1801, Chrysolina nigrocuprea Mallet, 1924, and Chrysolina taupini Mallet, 1924.

-There are six subspecies of Tansy beetle.
+There are six subspecies of tansy beetle.
 The nominotypical subspecies C. graminis graminis was established via the original description of the species in 1758.
 C. graminis santonici (named after the Italian name, Santonico, for its host plant Artemisia caerulescens) was described by N. B. Contarini in 1847.
 In 1860 Victor Motschulsky described two subspecies – C. graminis artemisiae and C. graminis auraria.
 These were added to in the 20th century with C. graminis christianae (Mallet, 1933) and C. graminis mediterranea Bechyné, 1950.

 The subspecies of C. graminis have localised distributions: C. graminis artemisiae is located in south-east Europe, central Asia, and southern Siberia; C. graminis auraria is located in Dauria, eastern Mongolia, and China; C. graminis christianae is located in France; C. graminis mediterranea is located in Corsica and Spain; C. graminis santonici is located in the central Alps.

 Description

-Tansy beetles are small, rounded beetles approximately 7–12 mm in length.
+All tansy beetles are small, rounded beetles approximately 7–12 mm in length.
 There are both internal and external morphological differences between the six subspecies.